altaafkhan/IBM_Applied_Data_Science_Capstone/module4/Capstone Part I.md

 ## 2.2 Data Description
 ### 2.2.1 Australian Locality & Postcode Data
 I have included a data dictionary for the locality and postcode data set.
 However, I will only be using the following for my analysis:

-I have included a data dictionary for the locality and postcode data set.
-However, I will only be using the following for my analysis:
 - Postcode
 - Locality
 - State